Richardinho/blog-posts/kara-erickson-review.md

   <input type="text" (input)="onChange($event.target.value)"/>
 ```
-When I tried this using Stackblitz, I got an error:
+However, when I tried this using Stackblitz, I got an error:
 ```
 Property 'value' does not exist on type 'EventTarget'.
 ```
 After some investigation, it turned out that the problem was the kind of type checking that is being done within the template.
 This issue is discussed on [Angular's Gitub](https://github.com/angular/angular/issues/35293)
 Whether or not the error occurs depends on the setting of the `strictDomEventTypes` compiler option.
-The Angular docs has this to say about that:
+According to the Angular docs:
 > Whether $event will have the correct type for event bindings to DOM events.
 If disabled, it will be `any`.

 Setting the `strictDomEventTypes` option to false fixes the problem.
 However, it doesn't appear to be possible to do this in Stackblitz.
 I have raised an [issue](https://github.com/stackblitz/core/issues/1334) addressing this problem.